About Fruit TreesApples

 Pollination may improve with heat.
 Growers in warmer districts often report better success with pollination.
 This may be because the heat prolongs the bloom season, increasing the number of trees with simultaneous available pollen.

 A long cold spring may also help with pollination.
-Spring 2015 was just that: long and cold.
-When the plums finally bloomed, they all bloomed at once.
+When the plums finally bloom, they all bloom at once.
 (Often the pure Americans bloom later than the hybrids.)
-This year the blooms overlapped magnificently.
-The weather during bloom was also sunny.
-The result was excellent set and the best crop in over a decade.
-Mother Nature trumps again!

 Bloom times similar for all varieties.
 Not susceptible to black knot.